-- The route that you want to release must contain at least one operation. - Each operation in the route must be associated with at least one piece of equipment. - 1.
-In the Route Editor page, select the route that you want to release.
+- 1. In the Route Editor page, select the route that you want to release.
 The Edit Route page appears. - 2.
 Select , and then select Release.

-A message appears, specifying that the action cannot be reversed, and asking you to confirm that you want to release the route. - 3.
-Select Release.
+A message appears, specifying that the action cannot be reversed, and prompting you to confirm if you want to release the route.
+Also, you can view the workflows that are configured under Release Route.
+The production line of the workflows is same as the production line of Route Editor.
+You can select workflow and trigger the release process.